My Sweet Pepper Land

-My Sweet Pepper Land is a 2013 Kurdish-language internationally co-produced drama film directed and co-written by Huner Saleem.
+My Sweet Pepper Land is a 2013 Kurdish-language internationally co-produced drama film directed and co-written by Huner Saleem and Véronique Wüthrich.
 It was screened in the Un Certain Regard section at the 2013 Cannes Film Festival.
 It was nominated in the 7th annual Asia Pacific Screen Awards for Achievement in Directing for Huner Saleem and Best Performance by an Actress for Golshifteh Farahani.

 Plot

 In a remote village in Iraqi Kurdistan lives the Kurdish patriot Baran who since recently serves as a policeman.
 He cannot help but provoke the local villain Aziz Aga and finds himself supported by an attractive lady named Govend who works as a teacher.